Deformations of objects in $n$-categories: Simultaneous deformations

 Then the above process can be seen as tensoring on the left by $\Mod^n_k$, this time seen as having a left $\LMod^n_{B^{\op}}$ and right $\LMod^n_A$ action (which is equivalent to the right action of $A \otimes B$.
 All this distinction of $\op$-algebras only matters for the very trivial case $n = 0$).
 Thus we get

 where our tensors are over $A$.
 This reduces to

 which shows the right $B$-action (or left $B^{\op}$-action).
-Notice that the action of $B$ on $\Mod^n_k$ is "trivial" since it is no longer coupled with the action of $A$!
-Hence it's image, which points out $M$, also has trivial action in this way.
+Notice that the action of $B$ on $\Mod^n_k$ is "trivial" since it is no longer coupled with the action of $A$.
+Hence it is image, which points out $M$, also has trivial action in this way.

 This construction produces a functor:

 where $\RCatnstartriv$ is the category of pointed $n$-categories with right actions by {\it augmented algebras} which are trivial on the given point.
 Each object is an object of $\RCatnstar$ with extra triviality data.
 In other words, $(\D, E)$ with $R$-action (where $R$ is augmented) is trivial when the map